 For decades, artificial intelligence has continued to play a critical role in different industries.
 However, when the term “artificial intelligence” is mentioned within the healthcare sphere, many people imagine robots operating on human beings and rendering doctors obsolete.
-Far from the truth, AI has been a major contributor to in healthcare industry and has been at the forefront of setting healthcare trends.
-Some of these major contributions include ease access to vast life-saving data sets and predictions of potential health outcomes.
+Far from the truth, AI has been a major contributor to the healthcare industry and has been at the forefront of setting healthcare trends.
+Some of these major contributions include ease of access to vast life-saving data sets and predictions of potential health outcomes.
 Is AI the future of healthcare software?

 According to a report by Frost & Sullivan, the AI systems industry is projected to hit the $6 billion mark by 2021.
 The same report has listed healthcare as one of the top 5 industries that will greatly benefit from AI.

 With such phenomenal growth and future potential possibilities, what does this mean for healthcare software development?
 How can healthcare benefit from this game-changing technology?
 And lastly, what is the future of a healthcare software developer about AI?

 In this article, we will look at the role of AI in healthcare software development and how it will help drive automation in the future.